Everything You Need to Know About Amazon Prime Day 2021

 Can anyone access the deals?

 No. You have to have a subscription to Amazon Prime to get the sale prices.
 Of course, you can sign up for a 30-day free trial of Amazon Prime to access the deals, then cancel before the yearly-subscription fee is charged to your credit card.
-Check out our opinion of why Amazon Prime is worth $99 a year.

 What’s going to be on sale?

-What about Walmart & Target?
+What about Walmart, Target & Best Buy?